cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 public info value, which produces an additional `tweakedKey` to be used later in the protocol.
-Note that this function can fail with an `InvalidInputError` error for certain private inputs that map to the group identity element, as well as certain public inputs that map to invalid public keys for server evaluation.
+Note that this function can fail with an `InvalidInputError` error for certain private inputs that map to the group identity element, as well as certain public inputs that, if not detected at this point, will cause server evaluation to fail.
 Dealing with either failure is an application-specific decision; see {{errors}}.

 ~~~
 Input: